 Court Records are public records and available to anyone.
 Court Records include a case file that includes a docket sheet and all filings and documents filed in the case.
 You are able to access court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state keeps a record of their state citizen’s criminal past.
 These databases are linked together so you are able to track criminal backgrounds from other states.
-You can go to the Randall County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay for a more complete search.
+You can go to the Randall County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay for a more complete search.

 A search of someone’s criminal history you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: